 Dale understands the struggles women face because she’s been there herself.
 Refreshingly real, Dale’s talks connect to women’s hearts in our many roles as daughters, friends, sisters, wives and mothers, as we strive to be the women we think we should be, rather than accepting who we really are.
 Through rich, humor-filled messages, Dale helps women understand our issues, gives us permission to admit our weaknesses and failings, and guides us toward freedom through growth in our relationship with God.
 Dale’s talks get straight to the core: exposing lies that we have believed about God and ourselves, and showing us how to live and love in ways that are grounded in the truth of Jesus Christ.
-With practical solutions to the challenges of real life, Dale sets women on a course toward peace, rest and joy.
+With practical solutions to the challenges of real life, Dale sets women on a course toward freedom, rest and joy.

 (NEW) Overcoming Impatience as a Parent

 We all lose patience with our children, but how do you stop reacting in anger and start responding in truth?
 Dale explains how to deal with our emotional brains that trigger us to react defensively and usually keep us stuck in impatience.
 She shows us how to engage our thinking brains to look at the reasons behind our impatience and to guide us to rational, loving parenting solutions.